• Skip to primary navigation

 How to Make Garlic Confit

-Trim the tops of the garlic heads to expose the cloves.
-Place them in a small baking dish or heavy pot, sprinkle with salt, and pour in enough olive oil to fully submerge the garlic.
-Add fresh herbs or spices, if desired.
+Trim the tops of the garlic heads to expose the cloves - about the top quarter off.
+Place them cut-side up in a small baking dish or heavy pot.
+Pour in enough olive oil to fully submerge, sprinkle with salt and pepper, and tuck in fresh herbs if you're using them.

 Whole heads of garlic in a pot before roasting for garlic confit in olive oil